avoidik/experience-with-vault/README.md

 1. `./oidc_auth.sh` - configure OIDC authenticaion
 1. `./entity.sh` - configure identity groups
 1. `./ldap_auth.sh` - configure LDAP authenticaion
-1. `./ldap_secrets.sh` - configure LDAP secrets (take a look on dynamically generated carl credentials)
+1. `./ldap_secrets.sh` - configure LDAP secrets (take a look on dynamically generated credentials for Carl)
 1. `./kv.sh` - configure KV secrets

-## How to start CI

-1. `./run_ci.sh` - start Concourse CI server (login via OpenLDAP, OIDC, or static credentials)

-*It will not work without initializing, unsealing and configuring Vault and related authentication services (LDAP, DEX), hence `./run.sh` must be executed before*

-## How to interact with DEX
+## How to test PKI

-1. `./dex.sh` - view DEX configuration
-1. `./login_dex.sh` - retrieve JWT token from DEX
-1. `./login_dex_public.sh` - retrive JWT token from DEX (if Public Client configured)
+1. `./pki_auth.sh` - configure PKI authenticaion & login with cfssl generate certificate
+1. `./pki_secrets.sh` - configure PKI secrets, generate TLS authenticaion certificate, and login with it (login with Vault generated PKI certificate into Vault)

 ## How to test OIDC and LDAP

 1. `source ./vault.env` - inject required environment variables
 1. `vault login -method=oidc role=oidc-reader` - login with OIDC (and LDAP as identities directory)
-1. `vault login -method=ldap username=carl` - login with LDAP (by using carl's dynamically generated credentials)
+1. `vault login -method=ldap username=carl` - login with LDAP (by using Carl's dynamically generated credentials)

+## How to start CI

+1. `./run_ci.sh` - start Concourse CI server (login via OpenLDAP, OIDC, or static credentials)
+1. `./team.sh` - set demo team in Concourse

+*It will not work without initializing, unsealing and configuring Vault and related authentication services (LDAP, DEX), hence `./run.sh` and all associated scripts must be executed before*

 ## How to test Postgres

 1. `./postgres_secrets.sh` - configure database secrets (Postgres)
 1. `./postgres_roles.sh` - configure database roles (Postgres)

-## How to tesk PKI

-1. `./pki_auth.sh` - configure PKI authenticaion & login with cfssl generate certificate
-1. `./pki_secrets.sh` - configure PKI secrets, generate TLS authenticaion certificate, and login with it (login with Vault generated PKI certificate into Vault)

 ## How to elevate identity entity

-1. `./carl.sh` - an example on how to elevate someone having access to identity
+1. `./carl.sh` - an example on how to elevate someone having access to identity backend
 1. `./uncarl.sh` - take elevated privileges back

 ## How to read from Consul